-When the Irish national survey was being piloted, project working groups reviewed international experiences and decided to use established engagement surveys as the basis for formulating StudentSurvey.ie (formerly known as the Irish Survey of Student Engagement).
+When the Irish national survey was being piloted, project working groups reviewed international experiences and decided to use established engagement surveys as the basis for formulating StudentSurvey.ie (the Irish Survey of Student Engagement).
 In particular, the survey questions used in Australia and New Zealand (the Australasian Survey of Student Engagement or AUSSE) were determined to be the most appropriate starting point.
 The AUSSE was based on the US National Survey of Student Engagement (NSSE) which had been in use since 2000.

 The survey for postgraduate research students (Masters by Research and PhD) opens every second year during February – March for a three-week fieldwork period that is also specific to each institution.
 This survey was first run in 2018 and is now on a biennial survey cycle, with the next survey happening in spring 2021.
 The questions have been designed to match the experiences of research students and have been pre-tested with groups of research students in several institutions.
 Approximately 13,350 postgraduate research students have taken part to date.

 Why do we run these surveys?

 The main reason for the surveys is to provide benefits to each institution and its students by helping to improve feedback and appropriate follow up action.
 The objectives of StudentSurvey.ie are:

 - To increase transparency in relation to the student experience of and engagement with higher education.

 - To enable direct student input on levels of engagement and satisfaction with their higher education institution.

 - To serve as a guide for continual enhancement of institutions’ teaching and learning and student engagement.